 – Patrick W. Galbraith, Otaku Encyclopedia published in 2009

 In 1994 otaku was still a relatively new word outside of Japan, which is what makes Otaku (1994) such a riveting viewing experience.
 The documentary depicts various types of otaku behavior in Japan as seen through the eyes of French directors Jean-Jacques Beineix (Diva , The Moon in the Gutter , Betty Blue) and Jackie Bastide (Chambre 107 , Tu es mon autre , L’aigle noir ).
-To the casual observer it might seem strange that a highly respected and award-winning filmmaker like Jean-Jacques Beineix would be interested in otaku culture but his first feature-length film, the stylish and highly entertaining Diva, explored the existence of a fanatic music lover named Jules consumed by his obsession for a beautiful opera singer.
+To the casual observer it might seem strange that an award-winning French filmmaker like Jean-Jacques Beineix would be interested in otaku culture but his first feature-length film, the stylish and highly entertaining Diva, explored the existence of a fanatic music lover named Jules consumed by his obsession for a beautiful opera singer.
 Consequently, Jule’s life resembles the lives of the otaku captured in Beineix’s documentary.